mas-bandwidth/netcode/STANDARD.md

 * connection payload packet packet (5)
 * connection disconnect packet packet (6)

-The _connection request packet_ (0) is special, as it is not encrypted:
+The first packet type _connection request packet_ (0) is special, as it is not encrypted:

     0 (uint8) // prefix byte of zero
     [version info] (13 bytes)       // "NETCODE 1.00" ASCII with null terminator.